sergio-nezhigay/sergio-nezhigay/README.md

 **Skills & Qualities:**

-- 💻 **Programming:** Proficient in JavaScript, TypeScript, React, Node.js, and Next.js.
+- 🛍️ **Shopify Development:** Commercial experience with Hydrogen and Remix; built both public and custom Shopify apps.
-- 🧩 **Problem-Solving:** Tenacious and skilled at resolving challenges.
+- 🔧 **Web Tech Stack:** Solid foundation in JavaScript, React, HTML, CSS, and Node.js; currently diving deeper into Liquid.
-- 🛠️ **Work Ethic:** Committed to tasks and ensuring customer satisfaction.
+- 🚀 **Results-Oriented:** Enjoy building real, shippable products—like my live Hydrogen store and apps.
-- 🤝 **Teamwork:** Collaborative and adept at cross-functional communication.
+- 🧠 **Fast Learner:** Thrive in new environments; hackathon winner with a passion for problem-solving.
-- ⏰ **Deadline Management:** Effective at meeting project timelines, even under pressure.
+- 🤝 **Collaborative:** Strong communication skills and a team-first mindset.
-- 💬 **Negotiations & Customer Service:** Experienced in negotiations and delivering exceptional customer service.
+- ⏱️ **Reliable:** Deliver on time, even under pressure.

 I am currently open to new opportunities and professional connections.
-Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/nezhigay-serhiy/) or via email at abc1971h@gmail.com.
+Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/nezhigay-serhiy/) or via email at nezhihai@gmail.com.

 **Contacts:**